geofftester/geofftester.github.io/donate.md

 At Safe Streets Halton, everything we do is in moving towards ending traffic-related fatalities and serious injuries.
 Use the form below to make a donation and support our education and advocacy work.

-## Your donation goes towards:
+## Your donation goes towards: :)

-awdawdwad

-* Operational activities
+- Operational activities

-* In-person events such as booths at festivals
+- In-person events such as booths at festivals

-* support volunteer activities
+- support volunteer activities

-* and more!
+- and more!

 ## Thank you for helping us create a healthier and safer Halton Region